andreburgaud/robotspy/README.md

 # Robots Exclusion Standard Parser for Python

-The `robots` Python module implements a parser for robots.txt file.
+The `robotspy` Python module implements a parser for `robots.txt` files.
 The recommended class to use is `robots.RobotsParser`.

-A thin facade `robots.RobotFileParser` also exists to be used as a substitute for [`urllib.robotparser.RobotFileParser`](https://docs.python.org/3/library/urllib.robotparser.html), available in the Python standard library.
+A thin facade `robots.RobotFileParser` can also be used as a substitute for [`urllib.robotparser.RobotFileParser`](https://docs.python.org/3/library/urllib.robotparser.html), available in the Python standard library.
 The class `robots.RobotFileParser` exposes an API that is mostly compatible with `urllib.robotparser.RobotFileParser`.

 The main reasons for this rewrite are the following:

-1. It was initially intended to experiment with parsing `robots.txt` for a link checker project (not implemented).
+1. It was initially intended to experiment with parsing `robots.txt` files for a link checker project (not implemented yet).
 1. It is attempting to follow the latest internet draft [Robots Exclusion Protocol](https://tools.ietf.org/html/draft-koster-rep-00).
 1. It does not try to be compliant with commonly accepted directives that are not in the current